 top of page

-We were honored with being officially selected by numerous film festivals across the globe and have had the honor to be the winners of the Short Film Factory and Short to the Point Film Festivals.
+We are immensely proud to have received official selection at numerous prestigious film festivals worldwide, and we are honored to have been crowned winners at the Short Film Factory and Short to the Point Film Festivals.

 FILM FESTIVALS 2020 RECOGNITIONS